 Australia is one of the few countries where the UG companies are required to self-report their emissions to land, air and water to the government's National Pollutant Inventory (NPI).
-The data submitted represents their calculated estimated emissions for a limited list of around 100 chemicals and heavy metals.
-The data from 2013-14 show many thousands of tonnes of toxic chemicals are being released to air by the UG industry.
+The data submitted each year represents their calculated estimated emissions for a limited list of around 100 chemicals and heavy metals.
+The data show many thousands of tonnes of toxic chemicals are annually being released to air by the UG industry and the figure is increasing.